 Symptoms of Hepatitis B

-While HBV may be mild without symptoms, there is also the possibility that HBV may cause varied symptoms.
-If symptoms occur, they develop within one to six months of exposure to the virus.
+Not all HBV infections cause symptoms, but HBV can cause varied symptoms.
+If symptoms occur, they usually develop within one to six months of exposure to the virus.
 Flu-like symptoms are often misdiagnosed, and while your symptoms may be unique, the following are the most common symptoms of hepatitis B:

 - Appetite loss